btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 # BTCPay Server Wallet FAQ

-This document contains frequently questions related to BTCPay Server's [internal wallet](Wallet.md).
+This document contains frequently asked questions related to BTCPay Server's [internal wallet](Wallet.md).

 * [What is BTCPay Server wallet?](#what-is-btcpay-server-wallet)
 * [How to set up my wallet with BTCPay Server?](#how-to-set-up-my-wallet-with-btcpay-server)